xmrrh/aws-android-social-sample/content/socialapp/appsync/s3iam.md

 weight: 13
 ---

 Posts made on the Write screen are not added to the table created in <b> AWS console> service> Dynamodb </b>.
-The log below was not uploaded due to **AccessDenied** for S3.
+The Error log like below.
+It means upload fail due to **AccessDenied** for S3.

 ```verilog
 2019-09-04 11:13:55.305 8048-8081/com.example.socialandroidapp D/EGL_emulation: eglMakeCurrent: 0xe1005300: ver 3 0 (tinfo 0xe10036b0)